 Day 1

-In the morning, combine 50 grams of flour with 50 grams of filtered water in your jar.
+In the morning, combine 10 grams of flour with 10 grams of filtered water in your jar.
 Stir it well until all the flour is hydrated.
-Cover the jar with a lid and keep it in a warm place between 75-85°F.
+Cover the jar with a lid and keep it in a warm place around 85°F. The oven off with the light on is a great place for this.
+Do not place it by a sunny window.

 In the evening, stir it gently to give it some oxygen and redistribute the yeast and bacteria, so that they are in contact with all the possible food available.
 It should feel light and thin.
 At this time, there is a very small amount of yeast and bacteria, so no need to feed sooner than 24 hours later.